 Ames, IA 50010

-The History Center includes archival storage, offices, a media room, meeting space, and display space.
-Artifacts are currently stored in five off-site storage facilities.
+The History Museum includes archival storage, offices, a media room, and museum display space.
+Artifacts are currently stored in off-site storage facilities.
 Our mission is to engage our diverse public and provide unique opportunities to learn about Ames history.